 The students of the residence halls at the University of Louisiana Monroe are a diverse community of individuals.
 We are of diverse racial, ethnic, class backgrounds and national origins.
-Our views encompass a broad spectrum of religious and political beliefs, and our sexual orientations differ.
+Our views encompass a broad spectrum of racial and ethnic backgrounds, religious and political beliefs, and sexual orientations.
 We are unique in that we strive to work and live together, and in the process, we can learn from one another in an atmosphere of positive contact and mutual respect.

 Bigotry has no place within our community, nor does the right to minimize another human being on the basis of age, disability, identity as a veteran with a disability, or other protected veteran, national origin, sexual orientation, race, color, gender, or religious affiliation.
-We will not tolerate verbal or written abuse, threats, intimidation, violence, or other forms of harassment against any member of our community.
+We will not tolerate verbal or written threats, intimidation, violence, or other forms of harassment against any member of our community.
 Likewise, we will not accept ignorance, anger, alcohol, or substance abuse as an excuse, reason, or rationale for such behavior.
-All of us who work and live in the residence hall community must be committed to these principals, which are an integral part of our purpose, values and daily activities.
+All of us who work and live in the residence hall community must be committed to these principles, which are an integral part of our purpose, values and daily activities.

-Harassment on Basis of Personal Attributes: Members of the University community and visitors, under the First Amendment, have a right to hold, vigorously defend, and promote their opinions.
+Harassment on Basis of Personal Attributes

+Members of the University community and visitors, under the First Amendment, have a right to hold, vigorously defend, and promote their opinions.
 We maintain that while the freedom of thought and expression is the lifeblood of our learning community, the maintenance of civility is important to a meaningful exchange of ideas.
 Therefore, the Department of Residential Life is committed to maintaining an educational, residential, and employment environment free from hostility, intimidation, or harassment based on, but not limited to such personal attributes as race, color, religion, national origin, age, disability, gender, and/or sexual orientation.

+Sexual Harassment

-Sexual Harassment: Sexual Harassment is defined as unfavorable or unwelcome treatment, made without consent, and based on a person's gender or sex that is severe or pervasive and has the purpose or effect of unreasonably interfering with an individual's employment or academic performance or creates an intimidating, hostile or offensive working, academic or university environment.
-Sexual harassment includes, but is not limited to:
+Sexual Harassment is defined as unfavorable or unwelcome treatment, made without consent, and based on a person's gender or sex that is so severe, pervasive, and objectively offensive and that so undermines and detracts from the victims' educational experience, that the victim-students are effectively denied equal access to an institution's resources and opportunities.
+Sexual harassment includes, but is not limited to the following, when they are part of a pattern of conduct that meets the standard for harassment set forth above:

-- Verbal and/or physical behavior including, but not limited to: sexually explicit jokes, insults, and taunts; obscene gestures, pictorial, written, and electronic communications; and unwelcome touching. - Sexual Misconduct.
+• Verbal and/or physical behavior including, but not limited to: sexually explicit jokes, insults, and

+- taunts; obscene gestures, pictorial, written, and electronic communications; and unwelcome touching. - Sexual Misconduct.
 Any intentional sexual touching, however slight, with any body part or object, by either a man or a woman upon either a man or a woman, that is without consent.
 Intentionally passing a sexually transmitted infection or disease through sexual contact without consent. - Sexual Exploitation.
 Taking non-consensual or abusive sexual advantage of another for one's own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, if that behavior does not otherwise constitute another sexual misconduct offense. - Submission to or rejection of any of the above conduct by an individual implicitly or explicitly used as the basis for employment, administrative, or academic decisions.